Weyl Fermions and Broken Symmetry Phases of Laterally Confined $^3$He Films: Summary and Outlook

 The ground state of thin films of \He\ is the chiral Anderson-Morel state (\Hea), which breaks both time-reversal symmetry and mirror symmetry.
 The 2D A phase is a topological phase with Chern number $N=\pm 1$ for the condensate of each Fermi disk.
 A consequence of the topology of \Hea\ films is a spectrum of chiral edge states, their signature being a ground-state edge current.
 Under lateral confinement, edge states on opposing boundaries hybridize and develop a an intricate band structure for both the sub-gap and continuum spectrum.
 Hybridization of the edge spectrum leads to a reduction of the maxiumn edge current at any temperature.
 The non-monotomic temperature depdence of the edge current was the first signature of new ground states of superfluid \He\ films under strong confinement.
 Indeed thin films of \He\ undergo a sequence of phase transitions.
 At $T=0$, starting from the chiral A phase in the limit of laterally unconfined films ($D\rightarrow\infty$), superfluid \He\ undergoes a second-order transition to a PDW phase with broken translational symmetry at $D_{c2} \sim 16 \xi_0$.
 At this scale the PDW phase is a periodic array of chiral domains with alternating chirality, separated by domain walls, the latter also are chiral.
 The PDW phase breaks time-reversal symmetry, translation invariance, but is invariant under the combination of time-reversal and translation by a one-half period of the PDW.
 Under stronger confinement a second-order phase transition occurs to a non-chiral ``polar phase'' at $D_{c1} \sim 9\xi_0$, in which a single p-wave orbital state of Cooper pairs is aligned along the channel.
 This remarkable sequence of phase transitions is also mapped out in the full temperature-confinement phase diagram.

+The role of disorder on the confining boundaries has not been addressed in terms of the phase diagram for laterally confined \He, but in terms of testing the theoretical predictions of new phases of laterally confined \He\ thin films, fortunately surface disorder can be masked by pre-plating the confining surfaces with a few monolayers of superfluid \Hefour, which has been demonstrated to lead to specular surface scattering.\cite{hei21} In this limit thin films of superfluid \Hea\ are expected to persist well into the quasi-2D regime $\hbar/p_f\ll w\ll\xi_0$, at least until the effects of dimensional confinement modify the pairing interaction.

-Finally, we note that a key development in recent years is the marriage of ultra-low temperatures with nano-fabrication technologies, low-noise/high-precision acoustic, optical and NMR spectroscopies to study the broken symmetry ground states under strong confinement, as well as the excitations reflecting the topological of these novel ground states.
-Experimental probes such as heat transport, charged impurities, nano-mechanical resonators, torsional oscillators, SQUID-NMR and sub-micron acoustic spectroscopy are some of the experimental techniques that can detect the broken symmetries of confined phases of \He, and the sub-gap spectrum that is the signature of topological superfluids.
+A key development in recent years is the marriage of ultra-low temperatures with nano-fabrication technologies, low-noise/high-precision acoustic, optical and NMR spectroscopies to study the broken symmetry ground states under strong confinement, as well as the excitations reflecting the topological nature of these novel ground states.
+Finally, we note that experimental probes such as heat transport, charged impurities, nano-mechanical resonators, torsional oscillators, SQUID-NMR and sub-micron acoustic spectroscopy are some of the experimental techniques that can detect the broken symmetries of confined phases of \He, and the sub-gap spectrum that is the signature of topological superfluids.~\cite{lev10,ben10,zhe16b,lev13,lev13b,lev19,sho20,lot20,hei21,sha22,sha22a,sco23}